bioidiap/bob.pad.base/doc/vanilla_pad_intro.rst

 The Vanilla PAD pipeline is the backbone of any experiment in this library.
 It is composed of:

    - Transformers: One or multiple instances in series of :py:class:`sklearn.base.BaseEstimator` and :py:class:`sklearn.base.TransformerMixin`.
 A transformer takes a sample as input applies a modification on it and outputs the resulting sample.
-      A transformer can be trained before using it.
+A transformer can be trained before being used.

    - A classifier: Instance of

 .. todo::

-   instance of the classifier
+   Add the Instance of the classifier

 Transformers